Turn your nutrient-poor garden soil into a nutrient-rich sanctuary where plants may thrive with the help of organic soil amendments.

 To improve soil structure, use plant-based soil additives.
 To avoid contaminating the soil, finding herbicide-free plant-based additives is critical.
 Low germination rates and curled/yellowing leaves are the effects of herbicide contamination.

 Organic soil amendments are a terrific natural alternative to artificial fertilizers, but you should first examine your soil to see what’s already there before adding anything.
 After testing, you’ll know exactly which elements you need to add, and that’s where soil amendments come in.

 - Aragonite is a calcium mineral derived from the shells of mollusks.
 It’s useful to apply if your soil needs calcium but not extra magnesium because it’s low in magnesium.
 Magnesium in excess can “lock up” other nutrients, rendering them unavailable to plants.
 In addition, aragonite has approximately as much sweetening power as Limestone if your pH is low or acidic.

 - The term azomite is a trademarked abbreviation for “A to Z Minerals Including Trace Elements.”
 It’s old volcanic dust mined in Utah that combined with sea water 30 million years ago.
 It has more than 60 minerals that are beneficial to plant growth.

 - Bone Char is a phosphorus-rich bone meal that has been burned.

-- Calphos If your soil is lacking in calcium and phosphorus, Colloidal Phosphate is a good option.
+- Calphos If your soil lacks calcium and phosphorus, Colloidal Phosphate is a good option.

 - Granite Meal is a rock powder that offers potassium and trace minerals in a slow-release form without affecting the pH of your soil.